-Ma nagement Issue Objectives and Performance Targets Me ans of achievement of objectives lanner of assessment of erformance 3.
-Facilitate increased passive recreation and public access Core Objectives: GCU (a) / Park (a) (b) (c) Plan of Management Objectives: (i) (ii) (iii) (iv) (v) (vi) Performance Targets: • Effective access arrangements and wayfinding along the Princes Highway and around foreshore are achieved via a Narooma Flat loop walk and mid-loop connection • Facilities, such as seating and picnic facilities, are provided to enable passive enjoyment of open space areas 2.
-3. 4.
-Narooma Flat loop walk and mid-loop connection on Field Street is identified, including appropriate directional, locational and information signage Street and park furniture are provided in accordance with the intent of the landscape master plan Opportunities to improve access across the Princes Highway, particularly at Field Street are identified and implemented Compliance with the Disability Discrimination Act 1992 is maintained through new works • Narooma Flat loop walk, including all associated signage is implemented Highway crossing points are improved in conjunction with RMS, including at Field Street Street and park furniture has been implemented in accordance with the landscape master plan 4.
-Improve usage of underutilised infrastructure Core Objectives: GCU (a) (b) / Park (a) (b) (c) Plan of Management Objectives: (i) (ii) (iii) (vi) (vii) (viii) (x) Performance Targets: New and existing facilities are able to be integrated through careful site planning and detailed design Ongoing operation of the site is well co-ordinated, promoted and meets public and user needs 2.
-3. A feasibility study / business case is undertaken to review future opportunities associated with the Swimming, Leisure and Visitor Information Centres to identify future use directions, reuse of existing space and re-development of Swimming Centre buildings / infrastructure Ongoing review and design work involves relevant user groups and is regularly reported to a Working Group to be established for the project Improvements are made to NATA Oval to refocus from an open 'sporting' oval, to a more park-like look and feel including features as described in the landscape master plan • A feasibility study / business case is developed A Working Group is established to facilitate information gathering and feedback from key users NATA Oval infrastructure and features are improved
+Management Objective Performance Targets ons - means of achieving objectives Manner of assessment of performance 3.
+Facilitate increased passive recreation and public access i.
+Effective access arrangements and wayfinding around foreshore and t Highway are achieved via a Naroor loop walk and mid-loop connection na Flat Narooma Flat loop walk and mid-loop connection on Field Street is identified, including appropriate directional, locational and information signage Street and park furniture are provided in Narooma Flat loop walk, including all associated signage is implemented Highway crossing points are ii.
+Facilities, such as seating and picnifacilities, are provided to enable parent of open space areas c assive accordance with the intent of the landscape master plan C. Opportunities to improve access across the Princes Highway, particularly at Field Street are identified and implemented improved in conjunction with Transport for NSW, including at Field Street enjoyment of open space areas C. iii.
+Street and park furniture has been implemented in D. Compliance with the Disability Discrimination Act 1992 is maintained through new works accordance with the landscape master plan 4.
+Improve usage of underutilised infrastructure New and existing facilities are able integrated through careful site plants and detailed design.
+A. A feasibility study / business case is undertaken to review future opportunities associated with the Swimming and Leisure Centres to identify future use directions, use of existing space and redevelopment of Swimming Centre buildings / infrastructure Feasibility studies / business cases are developed and detailed design ii.
+Ongoing operation of the site is we ordinated, promoted and meets purely user needs iii.
+Ongoing use of the Visitor Information Centre building iii.
+A Working Group is user needs В. B. Determine future opportunities for the Visitor Information Centre building based on the outcomes of the 2020 Visitor Information Centre Review and appropriate expression of interest processes established to facilitate information gathering and feedback from key users iv.
+NATA Oval infrastructure and features are improved C. Ongoing review and design work involves relevant user groups and stakeholders and is regularly reported to a Working Group to be established for the project D. Improvements are made to NATA Oval to refocus from an open 'sporting' oval, to a more park-like look and feel including features as described in the landscape master plan